Todd Golub

 He joined the faculty of the Dana-Farber Cancer Institute and Harvard Medical School in 1997.
 At the same time, he served as the leader of cancer genomics at the Whitehead Institute/MIT Center for Genome Research.
 As a founding core member of the Broad Institute, Golub helped launch the organization in 2004 and established its Cancer Program.
 He served as director of Broad’s Cancer Program for 17 years, and helped create a nimble, entrepreneurial, and supportive scientific community where researchers at all career levels and from laboratories across the greater Boston area can pursue transformative ideas in cancer.
 He also served as the Broad’s chief scientific officer for a decade before being named the institute’s director in January 2021.
 In addition, he is currently the Charles A. Dana Investigator in Human Cancer Genetics at the Dana-Farber Cancer Institute and professor of pediatrics at Harvard Medical School.
 He was also an investigator of the Howard Hughes Medical Institute from 2002 to 2019.

 Golub is the recipient of multiple awards, including the Erasmus Hematology Award, the Richard and Hinda Rosenthal Memorial Award, the Outstanding Achievement Award from the American Association for Cancer Research, the Paul Marks Prize for Cancer Research, the E. Mead Johnson Award from the Society for Pediatric Research, and the Judson Daland Prize for Outstanding Achievement in Clinical Investigation from the American Philosophical Society.
-In 2014, Golub was elected to the US National Academy of Medicine.
+Golub is an elected member of the US National Academy of Medicine and the National Academy of Sciences.

 Golub has served on the scientific advisory boards of many organizations, including serving as chair of the advisory boards of St. Jude Children’s Research Hospital, the Ontario Institute for Cancer Research, the Sanford Burnham Prebys Medical Discovery Institute, and of the Board of Scientific Advisors of the National Cancer Institute.